Monopoles and dualities in $3d$ $\mathcal{N}=2$ quivers: Dualities in quivers with baryons and baryon-monopoles

-The duality that we need in order to dualise the $SU(2N_2)$ gauge node has been discussed in \cite{Aharony:2013dha} as the reduction of the original $SU(N)$ Seiberg duality \cite{Seiberg:1994pq}.
+\paragraph*{ARSW duality $SU \leftrightarrow U$} The duality that we need in order to dualize the $SU(2N_2)$ gauge node has been discussed in \cite{Aharony:2013dha} as the reduction of the original $SU(N)$ Seiberg duality \cite{Seiberg:1994pq}.
 Before going into the details of the second dual frame of theory $\mathcal T_A$ it is worth to review the original duality.

 The electric theory is an $SU(N)$ gauge theory with $F$ flavours $Q,\, \t Q$ and superpotential $\mathcal W_A=0$.
 The global symmetry is $SU(F) \times SU(F) \times U(1)_{A} \times U(1)_{B}$, where the baryonic symmetry $U(1)_B$ gives charges $+1$ to $Q$ and $-1$ to $\t Q$.
 The gauge invariant operators are the mesons $Q \t Q$, the baryons $Q^{N}$ and antibaryons $\t Q^N$.
 Moreover, we have the bare monopole operator $\mathfrak M_A$.